 Summer Reading and Math

 Welcome to the Summer Math Review and Reading Resources for each grade.
 You should choose the grade your student will be entering in the fall.
+Access to Clever will close August 27th as we prepare for the new year.

 To access IXL Math or Renaissance Place (AR Tests), your student will log in to Clever SSO .